 - A. Service source selection activities in each division must be carried out by qualified procurement officials.
 Therefore, all Issuing Officers shall be credentialed by CSS as Certified Procurement Officials (CPO's) before exercising their procurement activities.

 - B. Once the division identifies the need for contracted professional or consultant services, they should set an allocation (funding amount) and select the appropriate procurement method from the following methods identified in Arkansas Code:

 - 1. Small Procurement;

 - 2. Competitive Bid (CB)

 - 3. Competitive Sealed Bid (CSB);

-- 4. CSP, also known as RFP;
+- CSP, also known as RFP;

-- 5. Request for Qualifications (RFQ);
+- Request for Qualifications (RFQ);

-- 6. Sole Source;
+- 6. Sole Source:

-- 7. ABA criteria;
+- Z. ABA criteria:

 - 8. Intergovernmental (IG); or

-- 9. Emergency
+- Emergency

-- C. For PCS contracts that are to be competitively procured by the RFQ method, the FIRST STEP for the division is to request, and be granted, approval from the Director of OSP prior to starting work on the procurement.

-- D. For PCS contracts that are to be competitively procured by the CSB, CSP, or RFQ method (and after receiving OSP's approval, if necessary), the division shall forward their completed procurement documents to OCC in accordance with the "Professional/Consultant Services Contract Critical Process Dates" to allow OCC sufficient time for review, response, and approval.
-The elements generally required include: - 1.
-Procurement proposals prior to public release; - 2.
-Financial terms, if they depart from DHS-standard options: fixed rate; final negotiated rate; actual cost, or scheduled reimbursement; and - 3.
+- C. For PCS contracts that are to be competitively procured by the RFQ method, the FIRST STEP for the division is to request, and be granted, approval from the Director of OSP to use the RFQ method.
+This approval should be obtained prior to starting work on the procurement. - D. For PCS contracts that are to be competitively procured by the CSB, CSP, or RFQ method (and after receiving OSP's approval, in the case of an RFQ), the division shall forward their completed procurement documents to OCC in accordance with the "Professional/Consultant Services Contract Critical Process Dates" to allow OCC sufficient time for review, response, and approval.
+The elements generally required include: - Procurement proposals prior to public release; - 2.
+Financial terms, if they depart from DHS-standard options of fixed rate, final negotiated rate, actual cost, or scheduled reimbursement; and - 3.
 Terms and Conditions, if they depart from the standard, OCC-approved Terms and Conditions.

-If a division conducts a CSB, CSP, or RFQ using a procurement document that has been approved by OCC within the last four (4) years, the division does NOT have to submit that document to OCC for reapproval, IF the terms of the procurement are unchanged except for quantity and/or duration.
+If a division conducts a CSB, CSP, or RFQ using a procurement document that has been approved by OCC within the last four years, the division does NOT have to submit that document to OCC for re-approval IF the terms of the procurement are unchanged except for quantity and/or duration.

-- E. Initial standard PCS contracts shall not extend past the end of the applicable period of legislative appropriation..
-However, up to six (6) years' worth of extension options can be exercised if the following conditions are met: - 1.
-The OSP Director approves the extension options prior to the procurement (in case of RFQ only); - 2.
-The original competitive procurement explicitly stipulates the extension options; - 3.
+- E. Initial standard PCS contracts shall not extend past the end of the applicable period of legislative appropriation.
+However, up to six years' worth of extension options can be exercised if the following conditions are met: - The OSP Director approves the extension options prior to the procurement (in case of RFQ only); - The original competitive procurement explicitly stipulates the extension options; - 3.
 The original contract explicitly stipulates the extension options; AND - 4.
 Service performance under the existing contract has been satisfactory.

-Initial contracts can be extended for a total time period not to exceed seven (7) years.
+Initial contracts can be extended for a total time period not to exceed seven years.

-The state standard is for the initial contract and each successive extension period to not exceed one (1) year (i.e., the initial contract should normally not exceed one year and the contract should be amended to extend for no more than one year at a time).
+The state standard is for the initial contract and each successive extension period to not exceed one year (i.e., the initial contract should normally not exceed one year and the contract should be amended to extend for no more than one year at a time).
 If circumstances warrant deviation from the state standard, divisions should consult with CSS.